-Service examples: Child care, job training, programs that address literacy or technical challenges or build professional competencies.
+Service examples: Child care, job training, programs that address literacy or technical challenges or build professional competencies for adults.

-Support for primary prevention initiatives within the Orlando city limits.
+Support for domestic violence services and prevention initiatives within the Orlando city limits.

-Service examples: Public awareness campaigns, support for building organizational capacity in local domestic violence programs for primary prevention work, as it relates to assessing and influencing change for individuals, communities and institutions.
+Service examples: Public awareness campaigns, support for building organizational capacity in local domestic violence programs for supportive services and prevention work, as it relates to assessing and influencing change for individuals, communities and institutions.

 Support of Seniors